mistralai/cookbook/.github/pull_request_template.md

-# Pull Request Template
+# Cookbook Pull Request

 ## Description

-Please include a summary behind the objective of this PR.
-List any dependencies that are required for this change.
+*Please include a summary behind the objective of this PR and list any dependencies that are required for this change.*

 ...